RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 16.md

 Trouble held the kiss for longer than Brun could count, her heart hammering hard enough she was sure Trouble could feel it.
 For how rough so many parts of Trouble looked from all her cuts and bruises, her lips were very soft.

 Trouble moved their hand, hooking around Brun's neck and keeping them close.
-For a heart renching moment, Brun through Trouble was done and they were going to break the kiss, she didn't realise how much fun she was having and she'd not even tried using her hands again.
+For a heart retching moment, Brun through Trouble was done and they were going to break the kiss, she didn't realize how much fun she was having and she'd not even tried laying her hands on Trouble now she was awake.
 But as Trouble deepened the kiss and leaned harder into Brun's chest they started pulling down on Brun's neck as though dragging her deeper into the lust filled haze that was filling her mind.

 Trouble tried to run their hands through Brun's hair and ran into the problem that to keep all her braids in a neat bun they were all quite taught and didn't have the slack to let fingers in.
-For some reason that complexity
+For some reason that complication broke her focus and the kiss finally broke, a line of saliva still connected their lips ad they panted at one another.

+"Princess?"
+Trouble asked, her words almost slurred as her eyes darted about taking everything in.

+Brun's heart stopped.

+Had she made a mistake?
+She had essentially woken Trouble up with a kiss, she thought it was what she wanted.

+They had plastered her with several before.

+Had they confused her for someone else?
+Mere minutes ago they'd confused Brun for their abusive boyfriend so it was very possible.

+Brun helped Trouble to their feet and tried to find the words to talk about what had just happened.

+She couldn't see what sort of expression they had, but could see what looked like wet pleading eyes looking at her from the darkness.

+Was she becoming the same thing she had spent the last few weeks afraid of?
+Did she just assault her friend in her lust addled confusion?
+Did she trick Trouble into a situation she could agree to?

+Trying to get off the topic and talk about anything else, Brun tried to divert both of their attention elsewhere.

+"Beth said Dee might be in trouble."

+"In me?"
+Trouble asked, clearly confused.

+"No, like danger.
+I don't think anyone's seen her since you two came back from your night out.
+Beth was at her house and I think she said it looked abandoned."